rcazzara/seldovia/_people/Nemec_Frank_S.md

 ---
-full_name: "Frank S. Nemec"
-last_name: "Nemec"
+last_name: Nemec
-first_name: "Frank S."
+first_name: Frank S.
-source_file: "Frank Nemec"
+birth_date: 1893
-birth_location:
+birth_location: Czechoslavakia
+death_date: 1940-12-24
-death_location:
+death_location: Seldovia, AK
-cemetery_plot:
+cemetery_plot: 122
+source_file: Cemetery Directory
 ---
-# Frank S. Nemec

-**October 31, 1883, Czech Republic – December 24, 1940, Seldovia,
-Alaska**

-**Frank S. Nemec** was a barber working in the settlement of Homer at the time of his death.
-His residence in 1934 was Washington State.
+**Frank S. Nemec** was born in the Czech Republic about 1893.
+His residence in 1934 was Washington (Iowa?), but he was a barber working in the settlement of Homer at the time of his death in 1940.